 A topics course with a comparative religion focus.
-Prerequisite: REL 110.
+Possible topics include mysticism, magic, monstrosity, sacrifice, and religion and gender.
+Prerequisite: REL 110, 220, or consent of instructor.
 May be repeated for credit with consent of instructor when topics are different.
 Fulfills either Domestic or Global Cultural Diversity Requirement.